onap/vnfsdk-model/docs/files/csar-validation.rst

 testcase: csar-validate

-And every VNFREQS is modelled as seprate test case with name csar-validate-rxxxxx, where xxxxx represents the VNFREQS.
+And every VNFREQS is modeled as separate test case with name csar-validate-rxxxxx, where xxxxx represents the VNFREQS.

 Casablanca Implemented requirements
 ===================================